vasi/bootstrappable-distros/README.md

 Systems that are similar to a bootstrappable distro, or are good efforts towards one, but don't fully meet my criteria.

-Can bootstrap, close to qualifying:
+Can bootstrap, could arguably qualify:

 * [stagex](distros/stagex.md) - Can bootstrap and build packages.
 Targeted at containers, needs manual intervention to boot in VM.
 Unclear if it can run on real hardware